castorini/pyserini/docs/experiments-msmarco-passage.md

 This guide contains instructions for running BM25 baselines on the [MS MARCO *passage* ranking task](https://microsoft.github.io/msmarco/), which is nearly identical to a [similar guide in Anserini](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md), except that everything is in Python here (no Java).
 Note that there is a separate guide for the [MS MARCO *document* ranking task](experiments-msmarco-doc.md).

+**Setup Note:** If you're instantiating an Ubuntu VM on your system or on cloud (AWS and GCP), try to provision enough resources such as RAM > 6GB and storage ~ 100 (can also be around 70 - 80 for this task) GB (SSD).
+This will prevent going back and fixing machine configuration again and again.
+If you get a configuration which works for Anserini on this task, it will work with Pyserini as well.

 ## Data Prep

 The guide requires the [development installation](https://github.com/castorini/pyserini/#development-installation) for additional resource that are not shipped with the Python module; for the (more limited) runs that directly work from the Python module installed via `pip`, see [this guide](pypi-reproduction.md).